 Here is a list of some example GSK video interview questions:

 - Describe an experience where you learned an important lesson that you later applied to other areas of your life.

 - Please describe a current topic of interest in the healthcare industry and how you think it could have an effect on GSK.

 - With regard to your extracurricular activities, please give a detailed description of the key achievements and responsibilities you have gained.

 - What problems have you encountered at work?

 - Tell me about a difficult situation at work.

 - Where do you see yourself in five years time?

-Ahead of your interview prepare examples that you can use to answer a variety of questions.
+Ahead of your interview, prepare examples that you can use to answer a variety of questions.
 Concentrate on why you want to work for GSK.
-Prepare using the STAR method to answer questions and make sure that you don’t leave any important information out.
-Once you have done all your background work, get used to talking into a camera with our Skype based interviews, where not only do you get that experience but you also get feedback on how you have done.
+Prepare using the STAR method to answer questions, and make sure you don’t leave any important information out.
+Once you have done all your background work, get used to talking into a camera with our online interview preparation services.
+You not only gain experience with video interviews, but you also receive constructive feedback on your performance.

-If you are successful at this stage you will be invited to the last stage of your GSK recruitment process, the assessment centre.
+If your video interview is successful, you will be invited to the final stage of the GSK recruitment process: the assessment centre.